outdoor

 ©Outdoor Adventure Canada

-outfits, which consisted of the Tough Girl Skirt with built-in,
+Girl line, which consisted of the Tough Girl Skirt with built-in,

 boot cut pants, as well as the top, vest and the Sweetest Tee.